korymath/jann/README.md

 Change change the line `export INFILE="data/CMDC/YOUR_FAVORITE_FILENAME.txt"` in `run.sh`.

 You might connect it with a source from [Botnik Studio's Sources](http://github.com/botnikstudios/sources).
-You can find an example of the entire `jann` pipeline using the `pairs` configuration on a custom datasource in `run_byron_pairs.sh`.
+You can find an example of the entire `jann` pipeline using the `pairs` configuration on a custom datasource in `run_examples/run_byron_pairs.sh`.

 ## The Wiki